OCEAN REEF PROJECT

-I drew upon the myriad of Mediterranean plants and some native species to create a plant palette that was not only hardy and well suited to the site conditions, but that would indeed thrive in the impoverished "soil" and heat of a Perth summer.
+I drew upon the myriad of Mediterranean and native species to create a plant palette that was hardy and well suited to the site conditions, and would thrive in the impoverished sand and heat of a Perth summer.

-After removing the lawn, being careful to preserve the roots of the existing trees, the ground was treated with soil wetter and seaweed tonic, before being covered with a generous layer of coarse bark mulch.
-While this will settle over time, the deep layer will insulate the ground and reduce water loss while the large spaces will still allow rainfall to penetrate.
+The deep layer of coarse bark mulch insulates the ground and reduces water loss, while the large spaces allow rainfall to penetrate.
 In-line dripper irrigation below the mulch layer is connected to a rainwater tank to provide deep, infrequent irrigation if required.

 Three months after planting this garden is beginning to establish.
 Despite a couple of heatwaves before Christmas it is proving hardy and tolerant of the conditions.